Croatia–Mexico relations

-Croatia–Mexico relations are the bilateral relations between Croatia and Mexico.
+The nations of Croatia and Mexico established diplomatic missions in 1992.
 Both countries are mutual members of the United Nations.
-Neither country has a resident ambassador.

 History

-In 1918, Croatia joined SFR Yugoslavia after the dissolution of the Austro-Hungarian Empire.
-Mexico and Yugoslavia established diplomatic relations on 24 May 1946.
-Following Croatia's independence from Yugoslavia in June 1991 and Mexico recognized the new independent nation on 22 May 1992.
+Before Croatia's independence from Yugoslavia in 1991, Mexico and Yugoslavia maintained diplomatic relations.
+Mexico recognized Croatia on 22 May 1992.
 Diplomatic relations between Croatia and Mexico were officially established on 6 December 1992.
 In April 1997, Croatian Vice Foreign Minister Frane Krinc paid a visit to Mexico while on trip to various Latin American nations.

-In March 2002, Croatian President Stjepan Mesić paid a visit to Mexico to attend the International Conference on Financing for Development in Monterrey.
+In March 2002, Croatian President Stjepan Mesić paid a visit to Mexico to attend the International Conference on Financing for Development in Monterrey and met with President Vicente Fox.
 This was the first and highest level visit paid to Mexico by a Croatian head-of-state.
 In May 2002, a Mexican Senatorial delegation, led by Senator César Jáuregui Robles, participated at the Conference of Presidents of the Parliaments of the members and observers of the Council of Europe, held in Zagreb.

-In October 2008, Mexican Secretary of Foreign Affairs Patricia Espinosa paid an official visit to Croatia, which was the first visit at a ministerial level by a Mexican official to Croatia since the establishment of diplomatic relations.
-While in Croatia, Foreign Minister Espinosa met with Croatian President Stpejan Mesić and Prime Minister Ivo Sanader.
+In October 2008, Mexican Foreign Secretary Patricia Espinosa paid an official visit to Croatia, which was the first visit at a ministerial level by a Mexican official to Croatia since the establishment of diplomatic relations.
+While in Croatia, Foreign Secretary Espinosa met with President Stpejan Mesić and Prime Minister Ivo Sanader.

-In October 2010, both nations held the First Meeting of the Political Consultation Mechanism between the Foreign Ministries of Mexico and Croatia held in Mexico City and attended by Croatian Deputy Foreign Minister Davor Božinović.
+In October 2010, both nations held the First Meeting of Political Consultations between the Foreign Ministries of Mexico and Croatia held in Mexico City and attended by Croatian Deputy Foreign Minister Davor Božinović.
 In 2022, both nations celebrated 30 years of diplomatic relations.

+In 2024, Croatian Foreign State Secretary Frano Matušić paid a visit to Mexico to attend the IV Meeting of Political Consultations.